-IQIYI, Inc. (IQ) CEO Yu Gong on Q3 2020 Results - Earnings Call Transcript

 Bo Pei

 And then I will translate for myself.
-So first question on the short video platforms, we noticed there are many people watching dramas and movies on short video platforms now.
+So, first question on the short video platforms, we noticed there are many people watching dramas and movies on short video platforms now.
 And I was just wondering, what is the net impact on us?
 Because on one side, they service a promotional channel, but on the other side, they actually attract some potential paying users for us.
 And then so on a net basis, is this impact good or bad for us?
 And is there any licensing deals?
 Or how do we handle the copyright on short video platforms?

 And then the second question is about our theater model.
-So in the long term, what percentage of dramas can come from these theater models?
+So, in the long term, what percentage of dramas can come from these theater models?
 And then does that mean if we achieve this percentage does mean we can further lower our content cost given the total number of ads also will decrease?

 Yu Gong

-As there is a lot of clicks of the long-form videos on the short video platform, it has a huge negative impact on the long-form video platform.
+As there is a lot of clips of the long-form videos on the short video platform, it has a huge negative impact on the long-form video platform.
 We are imposing that legal actions and negotiations with short-form videos.
-And also, there is -- yes, there are some positive impact on the -- such attraction to new users that like you said.
+And also, there is -- yes, there are some positive impact on the -- such as attraction to new users that like you said.
 But overall, we think that the negative impact definitely surpass the positive ones.

 Yes.
 To that, after saying about the very good things about the short form -- short-episode drama, so we -- I want to talk about advantages of the theater.
 So that normally that after a title was fully released that the audience passion will also go away with that.
-But with the theater as to our paying users or our audience, that will keep more on the theater and the older users accumulated and with attracted and stick to the theater, so not to just -- to address the single title.
-As to in another word, they will stick to our platform in that so that we will see that this is definitely a very good way for us to maintain our paying users.
+But with the theater as to our paying users or our audience, that will stick more on the theater and the older users accumulated and will be attracted and stick to the theater, so not to just a single title.
+As to in another word, they will stick to our platform instead so that we will see that this is definitely a very good way for us to maintain our paying users.

 In the future, I think that roughly speaking, we may have half and half between the short-episode dramas to long dramas.
-And of course, the waiting time of the long dramas will be longer.
-So we are seeing that right now that the average waiting times per title is dropping down on our platform recently because of those shorter dramas.
+And of course, the viewing time of the long dramas will be longer.
+So, we are seeing that right now that the average viewing times per title is dropping down on our platform recently because of those shorter dramas.
 But definitely that the short drama is the right way approach to improve both the monetization and the user stickiness to our platform.
 Thank you.

 Operator